kjarm32/portfolio/README.md

   <strong>Constraints:</strong> Hard manufacturability and performance limits
 </p>

 In a four-person team project, we designed, fabricated, and tested a small wind turbine under hard manufacturability and performance constraints.
 Our design ranked **#1 of 40 teams** in measured electrical power output from wind-tunnel testing.
-The project required integrating blade aerodynamics, structural integrity, and measurement methodology into a single hardware deliverable — every decision had to survive the test.
+The project required integrating blade aerodynamics, structural integrity, and measurement methodology into a single hardware deliverable where every decision had to survive the test.

 **What I owned**